Aligned Stable Inpainting: Mitigating Unwanted Object Insertion and Preserving Color Consistency: Abstract

 \section{Abstract}

-Generative image inpainting can produce realistic, high-fidelity results even with large, irregular masks.
-However, existing methods still face key issues that make inpainted images look unnatural.
-In this paper, we identify two main problems: (1) Unwanted object insertion: generative models may hallucinate arbitrary objects in the masked region that do not match the surrounding context.
-(2) Color inconsistency: inpainted regions often exhibit noticeable color shifts, leading to smeared textures and degraded image quality.
-We analyze the underlying causes of these issues and propose efficient post-hoc solutions for pre-trained inpainting models.
-Specifically, we introduce the principled framework of Aligned Stable inpainting with UnKnown Areas prior (ASUKA).
+Generative image inpainting can produce realistic results even with large, irregular masks, but existing methods still suffer from two common problems: (1) Unwanted object insertion: hallucinate artifacts that do not match the surrounding context.
+(2) Color inconsistency: noticeable color shifts that lead to smeared textures.
+We analyze the causes of these issues and propose Aligned Stable inpainting with UnKnown Areas prior (ASUKA), a post-hoc framework for pre-trained inpainting models.
 To reduce unwanted object insertion, we use reconstruction-based priors to guide the generative model, suppressing hallucinated objects while preserving generative flexibility.
 To address color inconsistency, we design a specialized VAE decoder that formulates latent-to-image decoding as a local harmonization task.
-This design significantly reduces color shifts and produces more color-consistent results.
-We implement ASUKA on two representative inpainting architectures: a U-Net–based model (Stable Diffusion 1.5) and a DiT-based model (FLUX.1-Fill-dev).
-We analyze and propose lightweight injection strategies that minimize interference with the model’s original generation capacity while ensuring the mitigation of the two issues.
-We evaluate ASUKA using the Places2 dataset and MISATO, our proposed diverse benchmark.
-Experiments show that ASUKA effectively suppresses object hallucination and improves color consistency, outperforming standard diffusion, rectified flow models, and other inpainting methods.
-Dataset, models and codes will be released in github.
+We implement ASUKA on both U-Net-based and DiT-based inpainting models with lightweight modifications.
+Experiments on Places2 and MISATO, our proposed benchmark, show that ASUKA effectively suppresses object hallucination and improves color consistency, outperforming existing diffusion- and rectified flow-based inpainting methods.
+The dataset, models, and code will be released on GitHub.